How did you become an expat?

 I was born in Egypt, and I have been on the go ever since.
 Starting with an international primary school in Rome, I had friends from all over the world.
 At such a young age it was extremely interesting to engage with children from different backgrounds.
 It broadened my vision of what cultures are made of, not just learning about it from books.
 I had classmates from Sri Lanka, Australia, Italy, USA, China, you name it!

 # Egypt was a new culture for you at that point?
 Was it a kind of diverse culture shock?

 Yes, I needed to adapt to a new culture, new people, new me.
 I was the only «outsider» in class, and that directly put me in the spotlight.
 I was never used to that, I would simply blend in previously.
 I gradually understood how things were going, and tried to get the hang of it.

 # After you settled down and found Cairo your home again, you moved to London.
-What was different in London comparing to your life in Egypt?
+What was different in London compared to your life in Egypt?

 # After some time you moved back to Egypt.
-How did transition went this time?
+How did the transition go this time?

 When I went back to Egypt I had to start University, where I had to reinvent my world another time, re-adapt, make new friends, you probably got the idea by now…hahaha.